 The top three steps to take are:

-1. Be sure to test and refine your triggers and invitation messages.
+- 1. Test and refine your triggers and invitation messages.
 There is no master recipe for perfect proactive chat invitations, and every business will find success with a different concoction.
 So, analyse what is working and what isn’t.
 Always strive to improve your service by reviewing and tweaking your strategy.

 Proactive chat is a powerful customer support tool that can make your service impressively prophetic to customers.
 It lets you offer the same great service to every visiting customer, not just the ones that seek you out.